Maxximou5/csgo-playertrails/README.md

 ### Instructions

-- This plugin auto-creates an autoexec file inside /csgo/cfg/sourcemod/**playertrails.cfg**
 - Extract zip file and place files in the corresponding directories of **/addons/sourcemod**
 - /plugins/playertrails.smx
-- /scripting/playertrails.sp (necessary only for compiling)
+- /scripting/deathmatch.sp (necessary only for compiling)
 - /scripting/include/csgocolors.inc (necessary only for compiling)
 - /scripting/include/updater.inc (necessary only for updater)